 Australia has three separate time zones.
 On your tour, you’ll encounter Australian Eastern Standard (15 hours ahead of U.S. Eastern Standard) and Australian Central Standard (14.5 hours ahead of U.S. Eastern Standard).
 During the summer daylight-saving period, things get more complicated: The state of Queensland is then one hour behind that of New South Wales and Victoria.
 New Zealand is 17 hours ahead of U.S. Eastern Standard.

-The units of currency you’ll be using on your tour are the Australian and New Zealand dollars.
+The units of currency you’ll be using on your tour are the Australian and New Zealand dollars (and Fiji dollars on the tour extension).
 Better rates of exchange are found in those countries.
-We recommend taking a combination of ATM/bank cards, credit cards and travelers checks, which can be exchanged for local currency as needed.
+We recommend taking a combination of ATM/bank cards and credit cards, which can be exchanged for local currency as needed.
 All are widely accepted.
 We suggest that you inform your bank and credit card company of your travel plans, so that they won’t confuse your international purchases for fraudulent charges.

 At the conclusion of your tour, it’s customary to offer your Tour Director and driver a gratuity.
 We recommend tipping in your tour country’s currency, the equivalency of $3USD/CAD per person per day for your driver and $6USD/CAD to $9USD/CAD per person per day for your Tour Director.
 If applicable, we also recommend the equivalency of $2USD/CAD per local guide.
 Tips can only be paid in cash.
 Please keep current local currency exchange rates in mind when tipping.